cs-sprout/all-about-interview/README.md

 4. `Review` the code pull requested by other members.
 5. After review, `Merge the code to the upstream repository.

-## How to collaborate with a forking-workflow
+## How to collaborate with a 'Forking-Workflow'

+Forking-Workflow is one way to collaborate with git.

 ### Pre-requsite